-The taxable value for imported service that are subject to reverse VAT is a full consideration or open market value for the services rendered whichever is greater.
-Refer to the leaflet on VAT Reverse Charge for more details.
+• The taxable value for imported services that are subject to reverse VAT is a full consideration or open market value for the services rendered whichever is greater.

+Note: For more information, refer to the leaflet on VAT Reverse Charge for more details.